‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 26

-252 Campers & Staff join us as Camp begins its second 25 years at a new (to us), upgraded host camp in central Maine – and a revamped logo.
-The new location offers air-conditioned communal and private cabin options, some long-requested activities like horseback riding and archery, and 1.5 miles of waterfront and a pool with waterslides.
-We all decide we love our new home!
+Our new host camp offers air-conditioned communal and private cabin options and some long-requested activities like horseback riding and archery — along with 1.5 miles of waterfront and a pool with waterslides.
+(And that’s just for starters!)
+We all decide we love our new home… and think you should join us!